Visit Geelong & the Bellarine

-Surfers vie for the waves at 13th Beach or Raffs Beach in Barwon Heads, and beginners get the lowdown on hanging 10 at Ocean Grove with Go Ride A Wave or Sea Earth Adventures.
+Surfers vie for the waves at Thirteenth Beach or Raffs Beach in Barwon Heads, and beginners get the lowdown on hanging 10 at Ocean Grove with Great Ocean Road Surf Tours, Go Ride A Wave or Sea Earth Adventures.
 Ocean Grove and its pristine beach is also one of the best spots for good old-fashioned family beach fun, but then again there's the mouth of the Barwon River in Barwon Heads for a bit of that, too.
 Plus the rock pools at Point Lonsdale and Portarlington.
 Don't forget to Slip Slop Slap.

 Reason 5: All about the bounty

 If the wines are anything to go by, the soil in this part of the world sure knows how to grow good food.
 So do the farmers and gardeners, of course.
 So grab a copy of the Bellarine Taste Trail map and embark on a lip-smacking gastronomic journey throughout the region.

 Moorabool Valley is where it's at for wine.
 More than the quaint villages, rolling hills and beautiful scenery, it's the cluster of cool-climate wineries making fine drops from the vines first planted by Swiss immigrants in 1842.
 Don't miss Clyde Park Vineyard and Bistro, Lethbridge Wines, Moorabool Ridge Vineyard and Austins & Co.